-4.8 Lamps should be 3000K or less and ideally 2700K.
+Lamps should be less than or equal to 3000K although ideally 2700K.
 These are sometimes described as 'warm white'.
 Lamps above 4000K described as 'neutral' and 'cool' should be avoided as they generally have more blue light within the spectrum.
 Lower CCTs of <2200K may be required for lighting near sensitive ecological receptors.
 Spectral emission should avoid blue-wavelengths of <500nm.

-Figure 19 - The essentials of good lighting - taken from 'Towards a dark sky standard' and referencing GN01 ILP.
+Figure 18 - The essentials of good lighting - taken from 'Towards a dark sky standard' and referencing GN01 ILP.

-Figure 20 - Malvern Hills Science Park.
+Figure 19 - Malvern Hills Science Park.
 Note the higher white colour, glare, and upward light compared to the street lighting.

-5. Advice for Minor and Domestic Lights
+5. Advice for minor and domestic lights

-- 5.1 The first consideration is whether lighting is needed at all light should be avoided unless it has a clear and necessary purpose.
+The first consideration is whether lighting is needed at all - light should be avoided unless it has a clear and necessary purpose.
 As minor fittings (see bottom of page for definition) are not generally subject to planning control or need a lighting designer, it is important that users and homeowners installing domestic lights understand the difference between good and bad lighting.
-What can seem an enticing deal at the retailers can turn out to be inappropriate and a nuisance to neighbours and overly pollutes.
+What can seem an enticing deal at the retailers can turn out to be inappropriate, a nuisance to neighbours and overly polluting.
 Moreover, it may negatively affect the night sky and the near environment.
-Residents often buy and install lighting that is more powerful than a streetlight which can have a significant negative impact. - 5.2 Follow these simple steps from the International Dark-Sky Association to ensure good-neighbourly lighting that protects dark skies.
+Residents often buy and install lighting that is more powerful than a streetlight which can have a significant negative impact.

+Follow these simple steps from the International Dark-Sky Association to ensure good-neighbour lighting that protects dark skies.
 They are relevant in all (domestic and non-domestic) lighting.